Matthew 5:32: Invalid marriage

 Another reading is that the exception refers to the rules surrounding the Jewish betrothal ritual, linking this to Matthew 1:19, and has no relevance to the modern world.

+Fornication

+Some interpreters take the meaning of πορνείας to include ante-nuptial sin:

+"(32) Saving for the cause of fornication.—The most generic term seems intentionally used to include ante-nuptial as well as post-nuptial sin, possibly, indeed, with reference to the former only, seeing that the strict letter of the Law of Moses made death the punishment of the latter, and so excluded the possibility of the adultery of a second marriage."

 Commentary from the Church Fathers

 Hilary of Poitiers: But the Lord who brought peace and goodwill on earth, would have it reign especially in the matrimonial bond.

 Augustine: By interposing this delay in the mode of putting away, the lawgiver showed as clearly as it could be shown to hard hearts, that he hated strife and disagreement.
 The Lord then so confirms this backwardness in the Law, as to except only one case, the cause of fornication; every other inconvenience which may have place, He bids us bear with patience in consideration of the plighted troth of wedlock.

 Pseudo-Chrysostom: If we ought to bear the burdens of strangers, in obedience to that of the Apostle, Bear ye one another's burdens, (Gal.
 6:2.) how much more that of our wives and husbands?
 The Christian husband ought not only to keep himself from any defilement, but to be careful not to give others occasion of defilement; for so is their sin imputed to him who gave the occasion.
 Whoso then by putting away his wife gives another man occasion of committing adultery, is condemned for that crime himself.

 Augustine: Yea more, He declares the man who marries her who is put away an adulterer.

 Chrysostom: Say not here, It is enough her husband has put her away; for even after she is put away she continues the wife of him that put her away.